 - Epistemology and meta-ethics

-For the interim period from December 2017 to May 2018, Sebastian Weydner-Volkmann took the position of Administrative Manager of the University of Freiburg’s Centre for Security and Society, a position he already had for an earlier interim period from November 2015 to March 2016.
+For the interim period of December 2017 to May 2018, Dr. Sebastian Weydner-Volkmann took the position of Administrative Manager of the University of Freiburg’s Centre for Security and Society, a position he already had for an earlier interim period from November 2015 to March 2016.
 Since April 2016, he is involved in establishing the tri-national graduate academy “Security – Risk – Orientation” (SERIOR).

-Sebastian Weydner-Volkmann has extensive experience in European research project management.
+Dr. Sebastian Weydner-Volkmann has extensive experience in European research project management.
 He was responsible for financial and administrative management of the Centre for Security and Society’s participation in the EU FP7 projects XP-DITE and TeraSCREEN.
 In both projects, he coordinated European partners as a work package leader for the ethics related research tasks.
 Since June 2018, he leads Freiburg’s research contributions to the EU H2020 project TRESSPASS.

 Sebastian Weydner-Volkmann finished his university degree (“Staatsexamen für Lehramt an Gymnasien”, state examination equivalent to M.A. degree) in 2011 with distinction.
 He majored in Philosophy and English Literature and Linguistics; additionally he majored in Political Science.
 His thesis has the title “Hannah Arendt und ‘der Diskurs’.
 Zum Verhältnis von Macht und Gewalt” (“Hannah Arendt and hegemonic discourses.
 On the relation of power and violence”).
-From 2007 onwards, Sebastian Weydner-Volkmann was awarded a study scholarship from the German National Academic Foundation for outstanding academic performance.
+From 2007 onwards, Sebastian Weydner-Volkmann was awarded a scholarship from the German National Academic Foundation for outstanding academic performance.

 Before working as a researcher at the Husserl Archive and at the Centre for Security and Society, Sebastian Weydner-Volkmann worked as a graduate assistant in the research project “Universality and Acceptance Potential of Social Science Knowledge”.
 Furthermore, he worked as an IT assistant for the University of Freiburg’s Frankreich-Zentrum.
 As a university student, he worked as a student assistant for Prof. Dr. Jürgen Rüland, chair for International Politics.
 For several semesters, he held tutorial courses for introductory lectures and seminars at the Department for Political Science.
-In Philosophy, Sebastian Weydner-Volkmann taught a tutorial course the lecture of Prof. Dr. Maarten J.F.M.
+In Philosophy, Sebastian Weydner-Volkmann taught a tutorial course for the lecture of Prof. Dr. Maarten J.F.M.
 Hoenen on “Theories of Proof” in the summer term 2009.